sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 #### Let others decide for me.
 So I left the world of aerobics for good.
 I tried other sports.
 Eventually, though, my path led me to competitive swimming.
 Where I stayed for the next 11 years.
 I have learned a lot.
 I've changed a lot.
 During this period of my life.

+I met precious friends with whom I still have strong relationships.
+Here, however, my nature showed itself.
+The nature of self-distrust.
+I thought it would be better to let others decide for me.
+I believed it was the only way others would accept me.
+I was afraid to fully express myself.
+Even though none of my friends would judge me.
+I was a victim of my own fear.
+A fear that was rooted in my past experiences.